12 February, 2019 / IN Redundancy / by Kurt Purkiss

 Regardless of your next career choice, it’s important to fully understand what payments you may receive and what potential tax implications may apply.
 This will help you make decisions that will put you and your loved ones in the best possible position.

-A redundancy payment often consists of a “genuine redundancy payment”, which is tax-free up to a limit, based on the years of service with your employer.
+A redundancy payment often consists of a “genuine redundancy payment”.
+This is is tax-free up to a limit, based on the years of service with your employer.

 Then there is an Employment Termination Payment (ETP).
 This is a lump sum payment, usually known as a payment in lieu of notice or a “golden handshake”.

-You will also receive any other employee entitlements, such as accrued annual leave, accrued long service leave and your final pay.
+You will also receive any other employee entitlements which can include accrued annual leave, accrued long service leave and your final pay.

 Each of these payments is paid as cash, less any applicable taxes.
 A list of these taxes can be found in a table at the end of this article.